Ph.D., Harvard University, 2012

 Kitzinger’s current research focuses on the intersection of narrative and history in early medieval art, and she is reviving a longstanding interest in the relationship between art and theater in the Middle Ages.
 Her departmental course offerings reflect these topics, along with emphasis on the materials and techniques of medieval artwork, the function and status of medieval art, relationships between medieval artistic media, and those between medieval art and society.
 She also teaches for the HUM sequence and with Princeton’s Prison Teaching Initiative.

-The Cross, the Gospels, and the Work of Art in the Carolingian Age (Cambridge and New York: Cambridge University Press, forthcoming 2018).
+The Cross, the Gospels, and the Work of Art in the Carolingian Age (Cambridge and New York: Cambridge University Press, 2019).

 "The Instrumental Cross and the Use of the Gospel Book Troyes, Bibliothèque municipale MS 960."
 Different Visions: A Journal of New Perspectives on Medieval Art 4, "Active Objects" (2014) – online, open access.